HIStory: Past, Present and Future, Book I

-HIStory: Past, Present and Future, Book I is a double album by the American singer-songwriter Michael Jackson, released on June 20, 1995.
-It consists of the greatest hits album, HIStory Begins, in addition to his ninth studio album, HIStory Continues.
-It was Jackson's fifth album released through Epic Records, and the first on his label MJJ Productions.
-The album includes appearances by Janet Jackson, Shaquille O'Neal, Slash, and the Notorious B.I.G.
-Its genres span R&B, pop, and hip hop with elements of hard rock and funk rock.
-The themes include environmental awareness, isolation, greed, and injustice.
+HIStory: Past, Present and Future, Book I, often referred to simply as HIStory, is a double album by the American singer and songwriter Michael Jackson, released on June 20, 1995.
+It consists of the greatest hits album HIStory Begins and Jackson's ninth studio album, HIStory Continues.
+It was Jackson's fifth album released through Epic Records and the first on his label, MJJ Productions.

-Several of the songs on HIStory Continues pertain to the child sexual abuse allegations made against Jackson in 1993 and Jackson's perceived mistreatment by the media.
-Jackson embarked on the HIStory World Tour, which was his third and final concert tour as a solo artist.
-The tour grossed $165 million, making it the highest-grossing solo concert tour of the 1990s.
+HIStory includes appearances by Janet Jackson, Shaquille O'Neal, Slash, and the Notorious B.I.G.
+Its genres span pop, R&B, and hip hop with elements of hard rock and funk rock.
+Lyrical themes include environmental awareness, isolation, greed, and injustice.
+Several songs pertain to the child sexual abuse allegations made against Jackson in 1993 and Jackson's perceived mistreatment by the media.

-HIStory debuted at number one on the US Billboard 200, and in nineteen other countries.
-Five singles from HIStory were released.
-The first single of the album, a double A-side of "Scream" (a duet between Jackson and his sister Janet) and "Childhood", was a Top 5 hit on the Billboard Hot 100.
-"You Are Not Alone" became the first song in history to debut at number 1 on the Hot 100 and was also Jackson's final US number 1 single.
-Later singles included the protest songs "Earth Song" and "They Don't Care About Us", the latter of which drew accusations of antisemitism.
-Jackson vehemently denied these accusations.
+HIStory debuted at number 1 on the Billboard 200 and in nineteen other countries.
+The first single, a double A-side of "Scream" (a duet between Jackson and his sister Janet) and "Childhood", reached the top five of the Billboard Hot 100.
+"You Are Not Alone" became the first song to debut at number one on the Hot 100 and was Jackson's final US number-one single.
+"Earth Song" and "They Don't Care About Us", and "Stranger in Moscow" were also released as singles.
+"They Don't Care About Us" drew controversy over accusations of antisemitism, which Jackson denied.

-While HIStory Begins received widespread acclaim, critical response to the new material, HIStory Continues, was mixed.
-The album has sold over 20 million copies worldwide, making it one of the best-selling albums, and was certified 8× platinum by the Recording Industry Association of America (RIAA) in 2018.
+HIStory sold more than 20 million copies worldwide, making it one of the best-selling albums of all time, and was certified eight-times platinum by the Recording Industry Association of America.
+It received generally favorable reviews, though it was viewed as a regression from Jackson's previous releases.
 HIStory was nominated for five Grammy Awards at the 1996 Grammy Awards, including Jackson's third Album of the Year nomination.
 It won Best Music Video – Short Form for "Scream".
+To promote the album, Jackson embarked on the HIStory World Tour, his third and final concert tour as a solo artist.
+It grossed $165 million, making it the highest-grossing solo concert tour of the 1990s.
+Disc one was also re-released as a standalone compilation album titled Greatest Hits: HIStory, Volume I in 2001.